Advancing Equity and Racial Justice Through the Federal Government

 Fought for gender equity and LGBTQI+ rights

-- Released an ambitious gender equity agenda in the Released the first-ever National Strategy on Gender Equity and Equality, which outlines an approach to advance gender equity and equality at home and abroad with attention to compounded burdens that some individuals and communities experience.
+- Released an ambitious gender equity agenda in the first-ever National Strategy on Gender Equity and Equality, which outlines an approach to advance gender equity and equality at home and abroad with attention to compounded burdens that some individuals and communities experience.
 The strategy’s government-wide implementation is underway, as each federal agency develops an action plan to execute on key priorities.

 Promoted education excellence and equality